tiesen243/create-yuki-stack/cli/README.md

 # create-yuki-stack

+An CLI tool for scaffolding type-safe, full-stack TypeScript applications with best practices and customizable.

 ## Getting Started

 To scaffold an app using `create-yuki-stack`, run any of the following four commands and answer the command prompt questions: